-David Berry, managing director - Ireland at Kantar, comments: “Over the past month we have faced profound changes to our daily lives as a result of the need for social distancing, impacting the way we work, shop and socialise.
+David Berry, commercial director at Kantar, comments: “Over the past month we have faced profound changes to our daily lives as a result of the need for social distancing, impacting the way we work, shop and socialise.
 Retailers and their staff have risen to an enormous challenge since restrictions on movement were announced on 12 March.
 They have been on the frontline as households across Ireland prepared to spend more time at home, with more mouths to feed.”

-Grocery sales reached €2.8 billion in the past 12 weeks – topping last year by €250 million and exceeding the previous peak seen at Christmas 2019.
+Grocery sales reached €2.8 billion in the past four weeks – topping last year by €250 million and exceeding the previous peak seen at Christmas 2019.
 The average household spent an additional €122 on groceries during the four weeks to 22 March, largely driven by shoppers making bigger trips.
 Last year, 15% of households made a shopping trip containing €120 or more of groceries – this year that figure almost doubled to 27%.

 At the top of the list for many shoppers were personal hygiene products and non-perishable foods.
 David Berry continues: “The products demonstrating the strongest growth show a country putting health, hygiene and practicality first.
 Sales of hand soap rose by 300% and household cleaners were up by 170% in the four weeks to 22 March.
 Facial tissues and loo roll were also in demand, with sales up by 140% and 86% respectively.